-Perfect for summer, cold Shrimp and Avocado Salad with creamy yogurt dressing is ready in 15 minutes.
-Whether you bring it to a backyard BBQ or enjoy it for lunch, this creamy and refreshing salad is so easy to make with no cooking.
+Perfect for summer, cold Shrimp Avocado Salad with creamy yogurt dressing is ready in 15 minutes and requires no cooking.

-The base of the salad are vegetables like cucumbers, tomatoes, bell pepper, avocado and tossed in creamy homemade yogurt dressing.
-This salad is made with store-bought cooked shrimps for easiness but can be made with raw shrimps, if preferred.
+The base of the shrimp and avocado salad are vegetables like cucumbers, tomatoes, bell pepper and avocado tossed in creamy salad dressing.

 Why You Will Love This Recipe

-- Tasty: It’s light, refreshing, creamy and zesty.
+- Tasty: Avocado shrimp salad is light, refreshing, creamy and zesty.

-- Healthy: Made with fresh healthy ingredients and loaded with fiber and protein.
-It is also quite low carb and gluten-free.
+- Healthy: Made with fresh ingredients and loaded with fiber and protein.
+It is also low carb and gluten-free.

 - No cook recipe: Keeps kitchen cool during hot summer days.

-- Tomatoes: Grape or cherry tomatoes will work the best in shrimp and avocado salad because they don’t leak.
+- Tomatoes: Grape tomatoes or cherry tomatoes will work the best in shrimp and avocado salad because they don’t leak.

-- Bell pepper: Any color works, red bell pepper, yellow, or even orange bell pepper.
+- Bell pepper: Any color works, red bell pepper, yellow bell pepper, or even orange bell pepper.
 You can use green bell pepper if you like its less sweet taste.

-- Cucumber: I use long English cucumbers as you do not need to peel them.
-Garden cucumbers with thicker skin may need to be peeled.
+- Cucumber: I use long English cucumber as you do not need to peel it.
+I recommend to peel garden cucumbers with thicker skin.

-- Plain yogurt: Greek or regular with 2% fat or higher.
+- Plain yogurt: Greek yogurt or regular yogurt with 2% fat or higher.
 You might have to thin out Greek yogurt with a bit of water to reach correct consistency.

 - Simple spices: Garlic powder, salt and pepper.

 Chop vegetables: Chop tomatoes, cucumbers, bell pepper, avocado and cilantro.
-Add them to a large salad bowl along with cooked shrimp.
+Add them to a large bowl along with cooked shrimp.

-Combine: Pour dressing on top and mix gently to combine.
-Serve chilled.
+Combine: Pour dressing on top of vegetables and shrimp and mix gently to combine.
+Serve avocado shrimp salad chilled.